temporal-community/temporal-ai-agent/setup.md

 ```

 Then add API keys, configuration, as desired.

-If you want to show confirmations/enable the debugging UI, set
+If you want to show confirmations/enable the debugging UI that shows tool args, set
 ```bash
 SHOW_CONFIRM=True
 ```